SANTOSH7077/HOTEL_BOOKING/README.md

 ●	Bookings made via complementary market segment and adults have on average high no. of special request.
 ●	For customers, generally the longer stays (more than 15 days) can result in better deals in terms of low adr.

+Challenges: -

+1. There was a lot of duplicate data.
+2. Data was present in wrong datatype format.
+3. Choosing appropriate visualization techniques to use was difficult.
+4. A lot of null values were there in the dataset.